eliaskosunen/varuna/README.md

 on Windows with Visual Studio 14 (2015).
 Older compilers may work, but are not actively supported.
 Further support is not planned.

+This project depends on LLVM.
+It is developed on version 3.9, but earlier versions may work as well.
+The command line flag -DLLVM_DIR can be used if CMake cannot find the LLVM installation from your system.

 ### Instructions

 The application can be built using CMake.